Ultra-wideband Time Difference of Arrival Indoor Localization: From Sensor Placement to System Evaluation: Experiments

 \section{Experiments}

-To fully demonstrate the localization performance of our UWB TDOA localization system, we conducted extensive experiments in a variety of real-world environments.
-We first demonstrate the multi-agent pedestrian localization performance and compare the localization accuracy resulting from two different anchor placements.
-Then we showcase the system's ability to provide reliable positioning services under sensor occlusion.
-Furthermore, we demonstrate how sensor placement analysis effectively evaluates the degradation in positioning performance caused by the challenging anchor-tag geometry in a staircase scenario.
-Finally, using a challenging multi-room environment composed of a cafeteria and a narrow hallway as a case study, we illustrate the entire construction process of our UWB TDOA localization system, from sensor placement optimization to real-world deployment, and evaluate the localization performance compared to the theoretical lower bounds.
-A video summarizing our experiment process is available at \url{http://tiny.cc/uwb_tdoa_ram24}.
+We evaluate the proposed UWB TDOA localization system through extensive real-world experiments across multiple environments.
+We first demonstrate multi-agent pedestrian localization and quantify the impact of anchor placement using two anchor constellations.
+We then showcase the system's ability to provide reliable positioning under sensor occlusion.
+Next, we show how sensor placement analysis captures localization degradation caused by challenging anchor-tag geometry in a staircase environment.
+Finally, using a complex multi-room scenario consisting of a cafeteria and a narrow hallway as a case study, we demonstrate the full system pipeline—from sensor placement optimization to deployment—and compare experimental results against theoretical lower bounds.
+We release our experimental dataset together with development kit at \url{http://tiny.cc/uwb_tdoa_sys_dataset}.
+A summary video is available at \url{http://tiny.cc/uwb_tdoa_sys}.